What Not To Say To Someone With Lupus

 “Yeah… Yeah, We’re all tired.”

-Well, most of us are tired because most people have a 40-hour-a-week job, and some have many other commitments, which may include children or extra activities beyond their work.
+Well, most of us are tired because most people work 40 hours a week, and some have many other commitments, including children or extra activities beyond their work.
 So yeah, a lot of people in today’s society are tired.

-However, people need to appreciate how big the difference between being tired and being fatigued.
+However, people need to appreciate how big the difference is between being tired and being fatigued.

-Being fatigued is being so tired that sometimes you can’t even get up to take a shower, that you may have to rest after you get dressed, or even getting up to brush your hair feels nearly impossible.
+Being fatigued is being so tired that you can’t even get up to take a shower, may have to rest after you get dressed, or find getting up to brush your hair nearly impossible.

 There’s a vast difference between being fatigued and being tired.
 I think that the difference is not emphasised enough, so when someone with Lupus says that they are tired, it’s gonna be very different than you saying that you’re exhausted from running around and doing the regular stuff you usually do in a day because honestly, we wish that we could run around and do the stuff all day that you manage to do, unfortunately, most of the time it just can’t happen,